wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/guides/Introduction.md

 ## Use cases

-Possible business usages for this API include:
+Using this API include, you could:

-* Closing a restaurant and canceling all reservations on a given day.
+* Update the minimum required notice for reservations at all locations.
-* Updating the minimum required notice for reservations at all locations.
+* Create a held reservation with a given time, location, and party size.
-* Creating a held reservation with a given time, location, and party size.
+* Close a restaurant and cancel all reservations on a given day.

 ## Terminology